rg-wood/salt-lion/README.md

 ### Personality Traits

+Personality Traits give your PC unique qualities beyond the numerical stats.
+Pick a pride and a weakness during character creation.

+#### Pride

+Something specific that defines your character and makes them stand out.
+It can be an ability, an event in your past, or something else.
+Once per game session, you may check your Pride to get one automatic success in a dice roll.
+You must justify how your Pride helps you.

+#### Weakness

+An Achilles heel that can get you into trouble somehow.
+Your weakness adds depth and personality to your character and can also be used by the GM to create challenges for you.
+Roleplaying according to your weakness gives you extra XP at the end of the session.

 ### Experience

 The things you learn during the game are measured in Experience Points (XP).
 You receive XP after the end of each game session.
 Talk it through and let the whole group discuss what has happened.
 For each of the below questions that you can reply “yes” to, you get one XP: